Aleks NIKOLAÏT

 Contact me : aleks.nikolait[@]gmail.com

-Last update: December 25 V.8.0 "Confirmation".
+Last update: February 26 V.8.3 "Confirmation".
 Website Design & Development: Aleks NIKOLAÏT.
 Coded in Paris, using HTML5 and CSS3.
 Special thanks to: Alexandre Meyer, Jeremy Soudant, Martin Lemaire, Géraud Bousquet, Nicolas Moine, Tim Berners-Lee, Adrien Monk, NotiX.